zhwa/mlir-example/book/Chapter-04-Bufferization.md

 - Compilation strategies and pass infrastructure (Chapter 3)
 - Functional-to-imperative transformation with correctness guarantees (Chapter 4)

-We're ready to build increasingly sophisticated operations, starting with neural network primitives in Part II.
+We're ready to build increasingly sophisticated operations.
+Part II begins with Chapter 5, where we'll explore vector operations and SIMD programming, followed by Chapter 6's implementation of softmax—the first complete neural network operation.
+These chapters will apply the bufferization concepts we've learned here to build production-quality ML primitives.